Moscow City Duma District 16

 Moscow City Duma District 16 is one of 45 constituencies in Moscow City Duma.
 Currently the district covers parts of Eastern Moscow.

-The district has been represented since 2024 by A Just Russia – For Truth deputy Yelena Yamshchikova, a former Legislative Assembly of Kemerovo Oblast member, who defeated one-term Independent incumbent Viktor Maksimov (Note: Maksimov was member of the Communist Party of the Russian Federation faction in 2019–2024 but was deselected at the party convention) from District 17.
+The district has been represented since 2024 by A Just Russia deputy Yelena Yamshchikova, a former Legislative Assembly of Kemerovo Oblast member, who defeated one-term Independent incumbent Viktor Maksimov (Note: Maksimov was member of the Communist Party of the Russian Federation faction in 2019–2024 but was deselected at the party convention) from District 17.